SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 Retrieve the singularity.def file `/data2/formation/TP-advanced-hpc/singularity.def`

-Modify it to create a recipe file for bwa 0.7.17 named `bwa-0.7.17.def`
+Modify it to create a recipe file for bwa 0.7.17 named `bwa-0.7.17.def` in your ~/def folder

-2) On your own PC, Build  your singularity image from your recipe file as superuser
+2) On your own PC in your ~/containers folder, Build  your singularity image from your recipe file as superuser

-{% highlight bash %} sudo singularity build bwa-0.7.17.simg bwa-0.7.17.def {% endhighlight %}
+{% highlight bash %} sudo /usr/local/singularity-3.8.0/bin/singularity build ../containers/bwa-0.7.17.simg bwa-0.7.17.def {% endhighlight %}

 It will produce a singularity image called bwa-0.7.17.simg

 3) Test your container

-{% highlight bash %} singularity run bwa-0.7.17.simg {% endhighlight %}
+{% highlight bash %} singularity run ../containers/bwa-0.7.17.simg {% endhighlight %}

 4) Transfer your container from your PC to bioinfo-nas.ird.fr into your  `/home` using `filezilla` or scp

-{% highlight bash %} scp bwa-0.7.17.simg  formationX@bioinfo-nas.ird.fr:~{% endhighlight %}
+{% highlight bash %} scp ../containers/bwa-0.7.17.simg  formationX@bioinfo-nas.ird.fr:~{% endhighlight %}

  Then , connect to bioinfo-master.ird.fr and run the following commands: